lab-cosmo/pet-mad/README.md

 ## Key Features

-- **Universality**: PET-MAD is a generally-applicable model that can be used for a wide range of materials and molecules.
+- **Universality**: PET-MAD contains generally-applicable model that can be used for predicting energies and forces, as well as the density of states, Fermi levels, and bandgaps for a wide range of materials and molecules.
 - **Accuracy**: PET-MAD achieves high accuracy in various types of atomistic simulations of organic and inorganic systems, comparable with system-specific models, while being fast and efficient.